 Once a person has registered, it is the responsibility of companies to ensure that these consumers are not contacted for marketing purposes.

-Currently the Direct Marketing Association does have a similar register where consumers can opt out: www.dmasa.org
+Currently, the Direct Marketing Association does have a similar register where consumers can opt-out.
+View this at: www.dmasa.org